nodeworks/universal-react-redux-boilerplate/README.md

 -----------
 These features exist but are not setup initially in this boilerplate.

-* [Husky](https://github.com/typicode/husky) -- Allows scripts to run defined in package.json when a Git hook is triggered. e.g.:
+* [Husky](https://github.com/typicode/husky) -- Allows scripts that are defined in package.json to run when a Git hook is triggered. e.g.:

 ```$javascript
 {